quadriga-dk/OER-Workshop/content/setup.md

 `README.md` file in the<br>
 "Code" tab
 ```
 In the "Code" tab, click on the `README.md` file to open it (see {numref}`fig-readme-file`).
-In the file view, You can see the repository's folder structure on the left side while the currently selected file fills the rest of the page.
+In the file view, you can see the repository's folder structure on the left side while the currently selected file fills the rest of the page.

 The file view has a toolbar at the top in which you can change the display mode on the left side and download or edit the file on the right side (see {numref}`fig-file-view-toolbar`).
 ```{figure} /assets/content/file_view_toolbar.png